Lachiemckbioinfo/KEGGChem/README.md

 Gene homolog searches of the KEGG database can be further refined using the homolog-organism argument (`--homolog-organism`).
 There are three ways to use this argument:
 1. Input an organism code from the KEGG database.
 E.g., hsa, ggo, ptr.
 The input command would be `--homolog-organism hsa`.
 2. Input a file containing a list of organism codes from KEGG.
 For example: `--homolog-organism organism_list.txt`
 3. Input a keyword corresponding to a major category of organisms, as described by the KEGG organism list.
 These correspond to major categories of organisms, as well as important subgroups, including prokaryotes, eukaryotes, mammals, birds, bacteria, insects.
-This is not case sensitive.
+These are not case sensitive.
 A list of keywords is below.

 **Organism keywords** (slashes indicate alternate spellings)
-+ Prokaryotes
++ Prokaryotes/Prokaryota
-+ Eukaryotes
++ Eukaryotes/Eukaryota
 + Animals
 + Plants
 + Bacteria
 + Fungi
 + Protists
 + Archaea
-+ Cyanobacteria
++ Cyanobacteria/Cyanobacteriota
 + Vertebrates
 + Mammals
 + Birds